Information for contractors

 Developer and Landowners

-Developers and landowners working adjacent to the Westlink M7 motorway, including the M7 Shared Path, may also request information or ask for a technical review of the impact of proposed works, in advance of a development application.
+Developers and landowners working on projects and properties next to the Westlink M7 motorway, including the M7 Shared Path, may request information or ask for a technical review of the impact of proposed works, in advance of a development application.

 Developers and landowners may need to consult with specialist advisors and should conduct their own investigations including Dial-Before-You-Dig.